Ark (British band): History

-Ark formed from the ashes of Damascus and Kite, in 1985.
+Ark formed from earlier bands Damascus and Kite, in 1985.
 Having won a following around the Midlands they began to venture further and gained a following around the UK and in parts of Europe.

 The band's line-up began with Ant Short, Peter Wheatley, Steve Harris, Andy Harris (bass) and Dave Robbins (drums).
 In 1986 Andy was replaced by John Jowitt and the band first entered the recording studio, the fruit of which were an early set of cassette only singles.
 In 1987 the band entered a local Battle Of The Bands competition at Edward's Number 8 in Birmingham and won time at The Rich Bitch Recording Studios after beating Slowburner and Fayre Warning in the final.
 Following the recording session they released the first album: The Dreams Of Mr Jones.
 It won them several reviews and gained them fans up and down the country.
 In 1988 Gary Davis replaced Dave Robbins on drums and in 1989 the group changed drummers again, this time bringing in Richard Deane (who had previously played in The First with John Jowitt).
 With this line-up they recorded and released their New Scientist EP and began touring throughout the UK.

 In the autumn of 1989 the band toured as the support for IQ, who were playing a short UK tour.
 It was an association that was to motivate John to move on.
 In 1990 IQ were looking for a new bass player, and called John.
 The band parted on good terms and the search was on for a new bass player.
 It came in the guise of Gel, who had previously played in local "mekal" bands.
 They soon set about working towards another tour, but Richard then decided he too wanted to leave, so in early 1991 a young metal drummer Paul Rogers joined the band.